Floquet Nonadiabatic Mixed Quantum-Classical Dynamics in Laser-Dressed Solid Systems: Theory

 \subsection{Floquet Surface Hopping(FSH)}

 Within the surface hopping algorithm, one propagates a trajectory along the adiabatic surface, and integrates the electronic density matrix.
-Here, we propagate a trajectory along the Floquet adiabatic surface.
-The hopping rate from surface $J$ to surface $I$ can be determined by\cite{subotnik2016understanding,wang2016recent}
+Our FSH method is performed among multiple Floquet electronic orbitals, the hopping processes are elaborated in Ref. [\!\!\citenum{krotz2022reciprocal}].Here, we propagate a trajectory along the Floquet adiabatic surface.
+The hopping rate from surface $J$ to surface $I$ can be determined by\cite{subotnik2016understanding,wang2016recent, krotz2022reciprocal}:

-where $\Theta$ is the Heaviside function
+where $\Theta$ is the Heaviside function:

 and